Flexible rational approximation and its application for matrix functions: Flexible uniform rational approximation via optimization

-\begin{remark} The bisection technique is merely a straightforward option for solving the above optimization problems.
-The main advantage, apart of being simple, is that it guarantees precision.
-Nevertheless, several more efficient methods may be applied here, for example~\cite{pachon2009barycentric}.
-Yet, when keeping matrix functions as our top motivational application, it is clear that the bulk of computation efforts is devoted to forming matrix polynomial and inverting a matrix.
-Therefore, in this perspective, the efficiency of the method we employ is marginal, and the benefits of the bisection remain significant.
-In particular, the bisection method is straightforward if one needs to add linear constraints.
-More work may be required if the additional constraints are convex, quasiaffine (quasilinear) or quasiconvex, but the sets appearing in feasibility problems in the bisection method remain convex, since they represent sublevel sets of quasiconvex functions.
+More work may be required if the additional constraints are convex, quasiaffine (quasilinear), or quasiconvex, but the sets appearing in feasibility problems in the bisection method remain convex since they represent sublevel sets of quasiconvex functions.

-This research direction has many practical applications and is one of our future research directions and in particular is the study of possibility to include non-linear constraints.
-One simple example that illustrated a possibility to deal with quasiconvex constraints can be found in~\cite{PeirisSukhBisecIneq}. \end{remark}